LiXiaoquanSU/huawei_projet/README.md

 cd build & ./uav_scheduler
 ```

-you will find the data in flode output
+you will find the intput in flode output